Diocesan Staff

 Oversees the care and maintenance of all buildings and properties that are owned by the Diocese, but are not parishes.

-As Property Manager, Stuart will oversee the care and maintenance of all buildings and properties that are owned by the Diocese, but are not parishes.
-He will also serve as a consultant to parishes on property-related matters.
+Stuart will also serve as a consultant to parishes on property-related matters.
 In addition to this part-time role with the Diocese, Stuart is also serving as Property Manager for St. Stephen’s Episcopal Cathedral.
 Further, Stuart has been assigned as Deacon to Mt.
 Calvary Episcopal Church in Camp Hill.